-With summer being the perfect time for getaway, there are a lot of activities and adventures that can take you off the shore and into the big blue.
-One of these activities that isn’t talked about a lot is scuba diving, a thrilling activity that can be enjoyed by some folks with disabilities.
-With a bit of planning, preparation and practice, you may be able to explore the vast underwater worlds of our oceans.
+With summer being the perfect time for a getaway, there are a lot of activities and adventures that can take you off the shore and into the big blue.
+One of these activities that isn’t talked about a lot is scuba diving, a thrilling new experience that can be enjoyed by some folks with disabilities.
+With a bit of planning, preparation, and practice, you may be able to explore the vast underwater worlds of our oceans.

 For divers with a physical disability, the Handicapped Scuba Association offers adaptive certification courses and instruction on how to get your scuba on.
 There are HSA-certified divers all over the world to help guide you through the process safely and comfortably.
 You can also find “Dive Buddies” to help assist divers with their training or going out with them for their first adventure.

 Every scuba diver needs to take certain equipment with them on a dive, like a tank, wet suit, mask, and flippers.
 If you or your loved one is in a wheelchair, there are a few extra steps to take in order to ensure your scuba experience is completely adaptable.